 Over 189 million Americans have credit cards.
 On average, each household with a credit card carries over $8,000 in credit card debt.
 When not managed properly, credit card debt can quickly spiral out of control, leaving you in significant financial stress.
-Fortunately, there is a way out.
+Fortunately, there are ways to refinance your credit card debt.

-Refinancing your credit card debt can make paying down what you owe easier.
+When you refinance your credit card debt, it can make paying down what you owe easier.
 You may even be able to pay off your debts faster and save money.
 Here are 5 ways that can help you to refinance credit card debt.

 1. Transfer Your Balance